minhduc074/flight-ticket-price-monitoring-system/client/README.md

 5. **Search Flights Screen** - Search and subscribe to flights
 6. **Subscription Detail Screen** - View/manage subscription

+## Timezone

+- All dates and times displayed in the UI are shown in Vietnam timezone (UTC+7).

 ## Push Notifications

 The app uses Firebase Cloud Messaging (FCM) for push notifications.
 Notifications are sent when: